ademisler/pickachu/README.md

 # Pickachu Chrome Extension

-Pickachu is a lightweight toolbox for grabbing colors, elements, links, fonts, images, text and generating selectors from any webpage.
+Pickachu is a lightweight toolbox for grabbing colors, elements, links, fonts, images and text from any webpage.

 ## Features
 - Editable modal with favorites and export
 - Color picker using the EyeDropper API
 - Element, link, font, image and text pickers
-- Selector and XPath generator
 - History panel grouped by type
-- Language and theme selectors
+- Language and theme options

 ## Installation
 1. Clone this repository.